Gianlu01k/fabric-samples/README.md

 ```

+Peers number is fixed at 2.
+The first peer is the admin and anchor peer.

+## Prerequisites

 Please visit the [installation instructions](http://hyperledger-fabric.readthedocs.io/en/latest/install.html)
 to ensure you have the correct prerequisites installed.
 Please use the
 version of the documentation that matches the version of the software you